 Stage 8+ Years

 Now that your child is older, they will have a good understanding of timing and coordination, developed motor skills, and teamwork.
 After being exposed to sports, they will also be ready to be involved in new sports, such as baseball.
+If you find your child to be really coordinated you may even want to look at this link for catcher’s mitt sizing and get them set up to take throws from a pitcher.

 Your child will have the added benefit of being physically active, which promotes their overall health and prepares them for lifelong health.